wavefrontHQ/wavefront-sdk-java/README.md

 # wavefront-java-sdk [![travis build status](https://travis-ci.com/wavefrontHQ/wavefront-java-sdk.svg?branch=master)](https://travis-ci.com/wavefrontHQ/wavefront-java-sdk)

-Wavefront by VMware SDK for Java is a library that provides support for sending metrics, histograms and opentracing spans from your Java application to Wavefront via proxy or direct ingestion.
+Wavefront by VMware SDK for Java is a library that provides support for sending metrics, histograms and opentracing spans from your Java application to Wavefront via WavefrontSender interface.

 ## Usage
 If you are using Maven, add following maven dependency to your pom.xml